webclinic017/pyportlib/README.md

 Examples showing how to use are coming.

 ## Other
-Package also offers utility functions useful for any research workflow such as dates, calendar management and rolling date ranges.
+Package also offers utility functions useful for any quantitative/analytics research workflow such as indices symbols, calendar management and rolling date ranges.